Eric Kripke: Timeless

 In August 2015, it was announced that Kripke, along with fellow writer Shawn Ryan, were developing an action-adventure show, Timeless, for NBC.
 Described as "Back to the Future meets Mission: Impossible", Timeless is about an unlikely trio traveling through time to battle unknown criminals in order to protect history.
 Ryan and Kripke co-wrote the script and executive-produced with Davis Entertainment's John Davis, John Fox and MiddKid Productions.

 After being cancelled after one season, a fan campaign was made to revive the series for a short second season which was again subsequently cancelled when ratings did not improve.

 The Boys

-On April 6, 2016, it was announced that Cinemax was developing a television series adaption of the comic book.
+On April 6, 2016, it was announced that Cinemax was developing a television series adaptation of the comic book.
 The production was being developed by Kripke, Evan Goldberg and Seth Rogen.
 Kripke was set to write the series while Goldberg and Rogen were set to direct, with Kripke, Goldberg, Rogen, Neal H. Moritz, Pavun Shetty, Ori Marmur, James Weaver, Ken Levin and Jason Netter serving as executive producers.
 Garth Ennis and Darick Robertson were set as co-executive producers.
 Production companies involved with the series included Point Grey Television, Original Film and Sony Pictures Television.